Home

 As a result, the Kaze Katana is a great choice for the beginner and experienced cutter alike.

-It's keen blade ensures that if you hit a target - you will cut it.
-And the resilience of the 9260 spine means that even if you botch up your hit, your chances of taking a set (bend in the blade) are practically non-existant.
+It's keen blade ensures that if you hit a target right - you will cut it.
+And the extra resilience of the 9260 spring steel blade means that even if you botch up your hit, your chances of taking a set (bend in the blade) or a chip are practically non-existant.

 If you bought this sword, either before or after reading this review, be sure to let others know what you think - share your own impressions here!